LeilaDaraei/react-weather-app/README.md

 This weather app project was coded to provide real time weather updates for different cities.
 Just type your city and press enter!

+Following the react paradigm, I have split the app into different components, major components include Weather, WeatherForecast and WeatherForecastDay and using axios to fetch the data.

 ------
 # Getting Started with Create React App